Is Real Estate SEO Dead?

 You can read my case study of how I helped (somewhat shameless plug) Stan Jones take his domain https://www.atlantahomestoday.com/ from 0 organic traffic to what should be 100 real estate leads this month!

-Here's the cliff notes of what I did so you can do it too.
+Here are the cliff notes of what I did so you can do it too.

 Assess The Situation